 The hormone oestrogen helps maintain the level of cortisol in the body.

 As you go through menopause, the levels of oestrogen begin to drop.
-This means you can’t regulate your cortisol levels as effectively as before, causing you to experience mood changes and stress more readily.
+This means you can’t regulate your cortisol levels as effectively as before, causing you to experience mood changes and stress more frequently.

 Testosterone also plays an important role on our mood and concentration (as well as libido and energy).
 Many people think of testosterone as the ‘male hormone’, but it is actually produced by the ovaries in high quantities.
 Like oestrogen, these levels drop around menopause and result in low mood and brain fog.